mashadab/VarSatFlow/README.md

 </p>

 ## Associated Paper / Citation to use
-Shadab, M.A. and Hesse, M.A., 2024.
+[1] Shadab, M.A. and Hesse, M.A., 2024.
 A hyperbolic-elliptic PDE model and conservative numerical method for gravity-dominated variably-saturated groundwater flow, Advances in Water Resources, Elsevier.
+[2] Shadab, M. A. and Hesse, M. A. (2024). mashadab/VarSatFlow: v1.0 (v1.0).
+Zenodo. https://doi.org/10.5281/zenodo.11398273

 ## Authors
 - Mohammad Afzal Shadab (mashadab@utexas.edu)